 6.3 What are the deadlines for applying?

-Applications are reviewed and approved on a continuous basis.
+The application deadline is December 31, 2018.
+The applications are reviewed and approved on a continuous basis throughout the year.
 This is to allow organizations with different fiscal periods an opportunity to apply when it best suits them.
-Please note, that even though the application window is open-ended, the funds are distributed on a first-come-first-serve basis (provided they meet the criteria), until all funds are utilized.
-Applying late in the year may result in your application dismissed due to all resources being committed to other projects.
+Please note, that even though the application window is year-long, the resources are allocated on a first-come-first-serve basis (provided they meet the criteria), until all funds are utilized.
+Applying late in the year may result in your application being dismissed due to all resources being committed to other projects.

 7. RECONSIDERATION OF DECISION REGARDING AN APPLICATION

 Decisions regarding organizational eligibility, or the amount of support, are final.
 They are not eligible for reconsideration.